Hefazat-e-Islam Bangladesh

-Hefazat-e-Islam Bangladesh (হেফাজতে ইসলাম বাংলাদেশ) is a Deobandi Islamist advocacy group consisting mostly of religious teachers (Ulama) and students in Bangladesh.
-The group is mainly based on qawmi madrasas in Bangladesh.
-In 2013, they submitted a 13-point charter to the government of Bangladesh, which included the demand for the enactment of a blasphemy law.
-Under recent years, Hefazat has been formed into more of a moderate and anti-terrorist ideology due to success of Awami League in ensuring jobs and mobilising qawmi madrasas.
+Hefazat-e-Islam Bangladesh (হেফাজতে ইসলাম বাংলাদেশ) is a right-wing Deobandi Islamist advocacy group based out of the network of Qawmi madrasas consisting mostly of religious teachers (Ulama) and students in Bangladesh.
+The group oppose secular governance and progressive gender reforms, relying on mass street mobilization rather than direct electoral politics to shift national policy.
+In 2013, they submitted a 13-point charter to the government of Bangladesh, which included the demand for the enactment of a blasphemy law, the segregation of genders, and the declaration of Ahmadiyyas as non-Muslims.